milesdwilliams15/milesdwilliams15.github.io/_posts/2023-05-23-systemic-theory.md

-Bear Braumoeller was one of these people, and I dared to be in my [dissertation](https://docs.google.com/viewer?url=https://github.com/milesdwilliams15/Dissertation/raw/main/dissertation_final.pdf) in the context of theorizing about the absence of widespread collusion in international development.
+Bear Braumoeller was one of these people, and I dared to be in my [dissertation](https://docs.google.com/viewer?url=https://github.com/milesdwilliams15/Dissertation/raw/main/dissertation_final.pdf) in the context of theorizing about the absence of widespread collusion in the allocation international aid.
 I know from experience that you have to be a little crazy to engage in “general equilibrium thinking,” but the payoffs for it are exponential.
 I also know that one of the main barriers to this approach is tractability.

 As inaccessible Bear’s systemic theory was to me upon my first reading,